 Climate Change

 Climate change is one of the most pressing and challenging issues facing humanity.
 Extreme heat, flooding, and rising sea levels are leading to a number of dangerous and irreversible impacts on societies and economies.
 Avoiding the worst impacts depends on decisions we make today to reduce our greenhouse gas emissions and to find solutions to remove carbon from the atmosphere.
 A course in climate change has never been so important, as we attempt to tackle these fundamental issues facing humanity in the 21st century.
 This highly interdisciplinary course offers a specialised knowledge of climate change from multiple perspectives, addressing many of the UN Sustainable Development Goals (SDGs) around themes including climate science; impacts, adaptation and vulnerability; technological and nature-based mitigation; and the connections between climate change and human culture.
 Practical skills training is embedded in all modules and will provide vital hands-on experience in applying subject knowledge in the real world.
-There are also strong links with employers – notably through a careers module and an opportunity to undertake an employer-focused research project.
+There are also strong links with employers – notably through a bespoke careers module.
 This will ensure students graduate as the global citizens and leaders that society needs to help secure the future of our planet.
 This will open the doors to a wide variety of careers and pathways for future study – including the public sector (e.g. national meteorological and environmental agencies, and local councils), non-governmental organisations (NGOs) and charities; the private sector (e.g. environmental consultancies, energy and utilities companies, risk, finance and insurance providers); universities and research institutes; and many more.

 Subjects taught